 - Up-to-date information.
 There’s a significant calculation that goes into applying for forgiveness.
 It’s important to keep up on the latest rules and regulation on the program to be sure you’re making decisions based on accurate data.
 The SBA is still releasing updates to its FAQ.

 We’re Here to Help

 For more information on your tax and financial reporting implications or if you have general PPP questions, please contact your Moss Adams professional.
-You can also explore our Disruption Services, which includes information about PPP and the Main Street Lending Program.
+You can also explore our video on PPP loan forgiveness and Disruption Services, which includes information about PPP and the Main Street Lending Program.

 Note on COVID-19